 Stephanie’s favourite children’s book is: ‘The Magician’s Nephew’ by C. S. Lewis.

-Anna coordinates Doorstep Library’s Westminster projects, and works with teams of volunteers bringing the joy of reading to children and families across the borough.
-Before joining Doorstep Library, Anna was running behaviour change projects across Westminster schools, focusing particularly on empowering parents and children to choose healthier and environmentally-friendly lifestyles.
-Anna is passionate about tackling inequality and promoting social mobility.
+After a few years spent coordinating our home reading projects, Anna now manages and works on the development of our Online Reading Corner, which aims at spreading the love of reading with families far and wide, and reach children outside of the areas our home reading projects are currently based in.
+Before joining Doorstep Library Anna was running behaviour change projects across Westminster schools, focusing particularly on empowering parents and children to choose healthier and environmentally-friendly lifestyles.
+She is passionate about tackling inequality and promoting social mobility.

 Anna’s favourite children’s book is: ‘Madeline’ by Ludwig Bemelmans.